holochain/launcher-tauri/README.md

 A cross-platform executable that launches a local Holochain conductor, and lets you install and run [Holochain](https://www.holochain.org) apps.

-> Feedback is more than welcome in the [issues section](https://github.com/holochain/launcher/issues).
+> Feedback is welcome in the [issues section](https://github.com/holochain/launcher/issues).

 ## Download Holochain Launcher